 1. Ensure that it is safe and permissible by local authorities to be outside.

-As of May 5th, Virginia’s temporary stay at home orders permit for outdoor activity, provided a minimum social distancing of 6 feet is maintained.
-Any gathering of 10 or more people is prohibited.
+As of July 1st, Virginia has moved into Phase 3.
+Outdoor activity is permitted, provided a minimum social distancing of 6 feet is maintained.
 Double check that the ordinances still permit this type of activity for the day of your cleanup.

 You can find official state updates here… https://www.virginia.gov/coronavirus/

 As long as it is permissible and safe to be outside, be sure to practice social distancing and robust sanitation practices before, during, and after your cleanup.

 2. Select an appropriate time and place for your cleanup.

 You can create your own river or stream clean-up route: Be sure to choose a safe location on whether on your own property, in your neighborhood, park, or farther afield.
 Your cleanup route can be done along a stream, at a river access point or in your neighborhood.
 If you choose to clean an area that is not on your own property, be sure that you have permission from the property owner.
 Wherever you choose, focus your efforts on where your will be able to maintain safe social distancing.

 Select an area: We recommend that before you head out, you plan out the location of your cleanup, what route you want to take and calculate how long it will take you.

 Time/ Conditions: Conduct your cleanup during daylight and under safe weather and river or stream conditions.

 3. During the cleanup